RoyceLuo1216/CSC207/README.md

 ### 6. [Time Estimation - Chris’s Story]
 George is a single father of two who works from 9-5, needs to send the kids to soccer practice, buy groceries, and come home to make dinner.
 Today, George also has a date at 9pm, and is wondering how long his tasks would take him.
-George can use the time allocation feature of the auto scheduler to find out.
+George can use the time estimation feature of the chatbot to find out.
 By inputting his tasks: a) work from 9 to 5
 b) send kids to soccer practice, c) buy groceries, and d) make dinner.
-The chat bot will estimate how much time each task would take using a Cohere API call.
+The chatbot will estimate how much time each task would take using a Cohere API call.

 ## Features